- Nine out of ten marketers find repurposing content more effective than creating and publishing brand new content.

 - Keeps visitors on your site for longer, another positive SEO signal

 Simply, paraphrase or summarize the relevant content as an answer to an FAQ.
-Where suitable, provide a link to the original content, giving your visitors more in-depth information on the topic if required.

 To Conclude